benjamincharity/angular-json-calendar/README.md

 Most calendar implementations should be able to simply use the directive.
 But one of the reasons this module was created was to give the end user more control over the calendar data itself without always being tied to HTML output.
-So the services that I use internally are all exposed so that you can build a completely custom calendar.
+So the services that I use internally are all exposed to enable you to create a completely custom calendar.

 > Note: Don't be afraid to go look at the [source][source_service]!
 It isn't too complicated and has plenty of comments!